usaid-cs/yesterday-i-learned/biology.md

+- [Camelids](https://en.wikipedia.org/wiki/Camelidae) and tapirs both evolved in North America during the Eocene (about 45 million years ago), spread into Eurasia and South America, and then became extinct on the continent they originated from.
+[Source](https://www.reddit.com/r/todayilearned/comments/dao50b/til_that_hummingbirds_are_only_found_in_the/f1savsl/)
+- [Horses went extinct in the Americas around 8000 years ago](https://en.wikipedia.org/wiki/Horse#Taxonomy_and_evolution).
+They were reintroduced by in the 1400s by the Spanish.
+[Source](https://www.reddit.com/r/todayilearned/comments/dao50b/til_that_hummingbirds_are_only_found_in_the/f1savsl/)
+- [Chestnuts](https://en.wikipedia.org/wiki/Chestnut) come in a shell with spikes?
+- Cougars can only be found in the Americas.
+- Do not expect any type of transplant to improve your quality of life.
+Any transplant still needs to be controlled with immunosuppressants, and they always eventually fail.
 - Clonally transmissible cancer: transmission of cancer between humans is [rare but not impossible](https://en.wikipedia.org/wiki/Clonally_transmissible_cancer).
 In one case, a surgeon injured his hand during operation, and the patient later developed [undifferentiated pleomorphic sarcoma](https://en.wikipedia.org/wiki/Undifferentiated_pleomorphic_sarcoma).
 Most commonly-affected animals are dogs, tasmanian devils, syrian hamsters, and some clams.
 - There are surprisingly low number of groups of [animals that have four legs](https://en.wikipedia.org/wiki/Tetrapod): amphibians (frogs), reptiles, and mammals.
 Birds are included.
 - A few million fruit bats [migrate](https://kasankanationalpark.com/explore/things-to-do-and-see/witness-the-bat-migration/) from Congo to Zambia to [feed on musuku fruits](https://www.audleytravel.com/zambia/country-guides/bat-migration).